w3f/polkadot-wiki/docs/maintain/maintain-guides-async-backing.md

    - Add the dependency `cumulus-primitives-aura` to the `runtime/Cargo.toml` file for your runtime

      ![cargo-toml](../assets/async/async-backing-cargo.png)

+   - In the same file, add `"cumulus-primitives-aura/std",` to the `std` feature.

    - Inside the `impl_runtime_apis!` block for your runtime, implement the `AuraUnincludedSegmentApi` as shown below.